-14.17.35.5 Where a Supplier wishes for Metering Systems that have transferred from Profile Class to Measurement Class in the BSC (NHH to HH settlement) prior to 1st April 2015, to be treated as Chargeable Demand Capacity (HH/ Measurement Class settled) it must inform the Company prior to October 2015.
+Measurement Class settled) it must inform the Company prior to October 2015.
 The Company will treat these as Chargeable Demand Capacity (HH / Measurement Class settled) for the purposes of calculating the actual annual liability for the Charging Years up until implementation of P272.
 For these cases only, the Supplier should notify the Company of the Meter Point Administration Number(s) (MPAN).
 For these notified meters the Supplier shall provide the Company with verified metered demand data for the hours between 4pm and 7pm of each day of each Charging Year up to implementation of P272 and for each Triad half hour as notified by the Company prior to May of the following Charging Year up until two years after the implementation of P272 to allow reconciliation (e.g. May 2017 and May 2018 for the Charging Year 2016/17).
 Where the Supplier fails to provide the data or the data is incomplete for a Charging Year TNUoS charges for that MPAN will be reconciled as part of the Supplier's NHH BMU (Chargeable Energy Capacity).
-Where a Supplier opts, if eligible, for TNUoS liability to be calculated on Chargeable Demand Capacity it shall submit the forecasts referred to in 14.17.2935.5 taking account of this.
+Where a Supplier opts, if eligible, for TNUoS liability to be calculated on Chargeable Demand Capacity it shall submit the forecasts referred to in 14.17.29.5 taking account of this.

-14.17.35.314.17.35.6 The Company will maintain a list of all MPANs that Suppliers have elected to be treated as HH.
+14.17.29.7 The Company will maintain a list of all MPANs that Suppliers have elected to be treated as HH.
 This list will be updated monthly and will be provided to registered Suppliers upon request.